Liang-guo-du/DualSPHysics_wiki/CPU-and-GPU-implementation.md

 The DualSPHysics code is the result of an optimised implementation using the best approaches for CPU and GPU with the accuracy, robustness and reliability shown by the SPHysics code.
-SPH simulations such as those in the SPHysics and DualSPHysics codes can be split in three main steps; (i) generation of the neighbour list, (ii) computation of the forces between particles (solving momentum and continuity equations) and (iii) the update of the physical quantities at the next time step.
+SPH simulations such as those in the SPHysics and DualSPHysics codes can be split in three main steps;
+(i) generation of the neighbour list,
+(ii) computation of the forces between particles (solving momentum and continuity equations) and
+(iii) the update of the physical quantities at the next time step.
 Thus, running a simulation means executing these steps in an iterative manner:

-1. Fist step: Neighbour list (Cell-linked list described in [Domínguez et al., 2011]):
+1. First step: Neighbour list (Cell-linked list described in [Domínguez et al., 2011]):
 * Domain is divided into square cells of side 2h (or the size of the kernel domain).
 * A list of particles, ordered according to the cell to which they belong, is generated.
 * All the arrays with the physical variables belonging the particles are reordered